vertigo6622/obsidian/README.md

 ## detections:

-please report any AV detections on signal or via my email: vertigo6622@protonmail.com
+please report any AV detections on signal or via email: info@obsidian.st

 ## license:
 this software is licensed under a modified ACSL 1.4 license.